Baton Rouge Water Quality at a Glance

 Test Your Water

 Request free water quality testing by calling the Water Quality Hotline at (225) 389-5100 or visiting brwater.com.
-While Baton Rouge’s aquifer water is naturally high quality and meets all federal standards, testing is recommended for homes with older plumbing systems or if you notice taste or appearance changes.
+While Baton Rouge’s aquifer water is naturally high quality and meets all federal standards, testing is recommended for homes with older plumbing or if you notice any changes in taste or appearance.
+See our water filter solutions guide if results show elevated arsenic or iron.

 water conservation